Redundancies can occur for one of two reasons:

 - Moving the business or to reduce ongoing business expenses such as employee salaries.

-Depending on the reason for making your employees redundant, you may find that you need to re-employ some of them.
+Depending on the reason for making your employees redundant, you may find that you need to re-employ some former employees.

 But how long after making someone redundant can you re-employ them?
 Are you legally obligated to wait a certain period before re-employing an employee?